PruvoNet/squiss-ts/source/includes/_squiss.md

   });
 ```

 Starts polling SQS for new messages.
-Each new message is handed off in the [Message](#message-class) event.
+Each new message is handed off in the [message](#squiss-class-events-message-events-message) event.

 #### stop(soft?: boolean, timeout?: number): Promise\<boolean\>